-27 What is the effect of leniency/immunity granted to corporate defendant on employees of the defendant?
+28 What is the effect of leniency or immunity granted to a corporate defendant on its employees?

 The provisions of the Competition Law apply to undertakings only.
 Thus, penalties under the Competition Law may not be imposed on individuals in their capacity as employees of the undertaking.
 Leniency granted does not affect the liability of the management towards shareholders under corporate law or of employees towards the company.